longnetwork/longnetwork.github.io/_posts/2022-04-06-longnetwork-info.md

 - The network allows you to perpetuate information.
 Like everything that enters the blockchain, it remains there forever and cannot be canceled or moderated (e.g. personal diary);

 **Attention!** All of the above has already been implemented and works in the desktop version of the wallet and nodes!
-You can take a look at this:
+You can take a look at this:<br>
 [https://longnetwork.github.io/projects](https://longnetwork.github.io/projects)\
 [https://github.com/longnetwork](https://github.com/longnetwork)